-6. The Program's activities since the 4th Ministerial Conference continued to focus on the priority areas endorsed by the CCC's First Meeting.
-Several regional and in-country capacity building activities were organized to address priority issues, including (i) a seminar in Daejeon and Seoul, Republic of Korea on trade facilitation and e-governance in December 2005, and (ii) a forum in Singapore in January 2006 focusing on issues related to customs automation and IT platform for trade and logistics, and (iii) an in-country workshop in Urumqi on Xinjiang's trade logistics development, on 9 April 2006.
-Upcoming regional activities
+- 5. The Program's activities since the last Ministerial Conference continued to focus on the areas endorsed by the CCC during its first meeting.
+Several regional and in-country capacity building activities were organized to address priority issues, including (i) a seminar in Daejeon and Seoul on trade facilitation and e-governance (December 2005), (ii) a regional forum in Singapore on customs automation and IT platform for trade and logistics (January 2006), (iii) an in-country workshop in Ulaanbaatar on trade logistics and customs modernization (February 2006), (iv) an in-country workshop in Urumqi on Xinjiang's trade logistics development (April 2006), (v) a seminar in Tokyo on trade facilitation and customs modernization (April 2006), and (vi) a seminar in Urumqi on the World Customs Organization's (WCO's) framework of standards and customs data model (July 2006).
+The 5th CCC Meeting is scheduled on 11-13 October 2006 in Astana.
+Several in-country capacity-building seminars are also planned in Mongolia, Kyrgyz Republic, and Tajikistan.
+The PRC Customs General Administration has agreed to sponsor two training programs in Shanghai Customs Academy for Kazakhstan and Mongolia customs officials. - 6.

-- include (i) a seminar in Tokyo, Japan on 17-19 April 2006 on trade facilitation and customs modernization, (ii) a seminar in Urumqi, PRC in July on the World Customs Organization's (WCO's) framework of standards and common data model, and (iii) the 5th CCC Meeting in Astana, Kazakhstan in September.
-Several in-country capacity-building seminars are also scheduled in Mongolia, Kyrgyz Republic, and Tajikistan. - 7.
-In 2006, several bilateral initiatives are being pursued including joint customs control pilot-testing between Kazakhstan and Kyrgyz Republic, harmonization of cargo manifests between Kazakhstan and the PRC, and joint customs control between the PRC and Mongolia.
-The PRC Customs General Administration has agreed to sponsor two training programs in Shanghai Customs Academy in May and September 2006 for Kazakhstan and Mongolia customs officials, respectively. - 8.
-In-country support for customs modernization assessments was provided to Mongolia to assist it in gap analyses and formulation of a strategy and implementation plan for customs modernization and single electronic window services for the business community.
-ADB is supporting the Kyrgyz Republic and Tajikistan with the implementation of the regional customs modernization and infrastructure development project.
-A similar trade facilitation and customs modernization project was recently proposed by the Government of Mongolia and its concept was endorsed by ADB for potential financing.
-ADB and Government of Republic of Korea will jointly support the development of ICT master plans for Mongolia and Azerbaijan customs.
-The Government of Korea is likewise supporting the development of the customs ICT master plan for Kazakhstan. - 9.
 Two studies were conducted that support the broadening of the Trade Facilitation Program: (i) the Trade Logistics Strategy for PRC's Xinjiang Uygur Autonomous Region, and (ii) an Integrated Trade Facilitation Strategy based on interagency cooperation and partnership with the business community.
 A trade logistics development study was launched in Mongolia in February 2006.
-As part of the continuing efforts to promote an integrated, multi-agency approach to trade facilitation, senior officials from tax administrations and border guard agencies were invited to attend the regional forums in Singapore and Korea. - 10.
-In its effort to widely disseminate knowledge products, the Program has recently produced several publications including (i) TIR Customs Transit System: Experiences and Initiatives of CAREC Participating Countries, (ii) Customs Reforms and Modernization: Strategy and Experience of Thai Customs, (iii) various customs assessment reports and (iv) several articles in the CAREC Newsletter.
-The Trade Facilitation Program website is regularly updated as depository of all reports and publications produced under the Program, and continuously serves as a gateway for accessing the websites of the participating countries' customs administrations. - 11.
-The World Bank is currently in dialogue with the Government of Kazakhstan to formulate a customs reforms and modernization project.
-The European Bank for Reconstruction and Development is providing advisory services on trade finance to banks in Azerbaijan, Kazakhstan, Kyrgyz Republic, Tajikistan, and Uzbekistan.
-It has also been providing guarantees for trade finance instruments and short-term advances to banks to facilitate foreign trade. - 12.
+A similar study was launched in August 2006 for the Inner Mongolia Autonomous Region of the PRC.
+As part of the continuing efforts to promote an integrated, multi-agency approach to trade facilitation, senior officials from tax administrations and border guard agencies were invited to attend the regional forums in Singapore and Korea.

+- 7. To widely disseminate knowledge products, the Program has produced several publications and contributed several articles in the CAREC Newsletter.
+The Trade Facilitation Program website is regularly updated as depository of all reports and publications prepared under the Program, and continuously serves as a gateway for accessing the websites of the participating countries' customs administrations. - 8.
+The World Bank is currently preparing a customs reforms and modernization project for Kazakhstan.
+The European Bank for Reconstruction and Development is providing advisory services on trade finance to small banks in Azerbaijan, Kazakhstan, Kyrgyz Republic, Tajikistan, and Uzbekistan.
+It has also been providing guarantees for trade finance instruments and short-term advances to banks to facilitate foreign trade. - 9.
 The United Nations Development Programme has launched the second phase of its Silk Road Regional Programme, with five participating countries: the PRC, Kazakhstan, Kyrgyz Republic, Tajikistan, and Uzbekistan.
-The trade component of the Programme for 2005-2007 aims to (i) improve the policy and legal environment for trade and transit in the Silk Road area, and (ii) promote fruitful dialogue between the public and private sectors and increase the level of private sector participation in trade and transit promotion and facilitation.
+The trade component of the Programme for 2005-2007 aims to (i) improve the policy and legal environment for trade and transit in the Silk Road area, and (ii) promote fruitful dialogue between the public and private sectors and increase the level of private sector participation in trade and transit promotion and facilitation. - 10.
+Highlights of the activities and major initiatives under each priority area are as follows:

-&lt;sup>1 http://www.adb.org/Projects/TradeFacilitation

-13. Highlights of the activities and major initiatives under each priority area are as follows.